Skip to main content

 Follow these steps to get generated citations on ASU Library's One Search:

-A result for "The Magic Fish," with the quotation marks circled to represent a citation generator.
+A One Search result for "The Magic Fish."
+On the top right, the maroon quotation marks are circled to represent a citation generator.

 • Note: Other databases may contain more options for citation styles and/or editions.

-A more detailed record for "The Magic Fish" with a generated APA citation.
-Circled in maroon are "APA 7th Edition" and a warning to check generated citations.
+A more detailed item record for "The Magic Fish" with a generated APA citation.
+Circled in maroon are "APA 7th Edition" and a warning to check generated citations for accuracy before including them in your work.

 These instructions may differ depending on the database you use.
 There may be quotation mark icons you can select, or buttons marked "Cite" or "Citations."
-There may also be more available citation styles and editions than the ones presented in Library One Search.
+There may also be additional citation styles and editions available beyond those presented in Library One Search.
 If you need assistance, use Ask A Librarian.

-Double check your citations and make corrections as needed!
+Note: Double-check your citations and make any necessary corrections!
 Citation generators can often have inaccuracies, which will be described in the next section.

 Although citation generators are useful for saving time and gathering information quickly, they are not 100% accurate.
-Formatting errors occur often, such as:
+Remember: double-check your citations and make corrections as needed to reflect the desired citation style and edition!

 • Lack of italics or quotation marks